dnsimple/dnsimple-support/content/articles/dnsimple-services.markdown

 ## DNS hosting

-We bill DNS hosting as a monthly subscription.
-If you sign up for, or upgrade to, a yearly plan, you may receive a discount on your total subscription price.
+We bill DNS hosting as on top of your subscription base fee.
 Pricing is available on our [pricing page](https://dnsimple.com/pricing).

 ## Domain registration